 Children are probably life’s greatest joy.
 But in the flood of information and advice that women receive when they fall pregnant, they are often left wondering whether it is safe to continue with many of their normal activities.

-The things you will need to watch out for are avoiding toxins and soil-borne infections, and being careful not to place undue physical strain on your body.
+The things you will need to watch out for are avoiding toxins and soil-borne infections and being careful not to place undue physical strain on your body.

 First off, you need to be protected: hat, gloves, long-sleeved top, trousers, and sunscreen.

-It’s always important to stay protected from the sun, but especially during pregnancy when Melasma (a hyper-pigmentation condition most commonly on the forehead, cheeks and skin) is more common.
+It’s always important to stay protected from the sun, but especially during and after pregnancy when Melasma (a hyper-pigmentation condition most commonly on the forehead, cheeks and skin) is more common.
 A good SPF-50 UVA-PF 28 sunscreen should prevent that, and a sun hat and long sleeves will help too.

 The covering will also help keep you from getting too hot and bothered.
 As well as covering up you should keep well-hydrated, because we all know it’s easy to get lost in your gardening task and forget to drink water for long periods.